Uniswap/org-v1/src/pages/blog/01-uniswap-v2/index.md

 This means **liquidity providers can take on more diverse positions**, rather than being forced to have 50% exposure to ETH.
 One example would be a DAI/USDC pair (or CHAI/cUSDC), which would have almost no price risk for liquidity providers, but still be incredibly useful for trading and arbitrage.

-Having direct ERC20/ERC20 pools for highly-desirable pairs can lead to **better trading prices**.
+Having direct ERC-20/ERC-20 pools for highly-desirable pairs can lead to **better trading prices**.
 This is because routing through ETH for a swap between two other assets (say, DAI/MKR) involves paying fees and slippage on two separate pairs instead of one.

 We still anticipate ETH pairs being very popular, but expect to see significant growth in stablecoin-based pairs over time.

 ## Price Oracles

-_Robust on-chain price feeds using historical TWAPs_
+_Robust, on-chain price feeds based on historical data_

 ### Theoretical Background

 If the relative price of two assets on Uniswap is ever mismatched with the price on an external market, there exists a profitable arbitrage trade that will bring the two prices into alignment.
 This creates a financial incentive for the price on Uniswap to very closely track that of other exchanges.
-We have seen this play out in practice.[ Sophisticated arbitrageurs constantly monitor Uniswap and capitalize on any price discrepancies](http://frontrun.me/revenue/).
-For a longer theoretical background, I recommend[ this paper](https://arxiv.org/abs/1911.03380).
+We have seen this play out in practice.
+Sophisticated arbitrageurs [constantly monitor Uniswap and capitalize on any price discrepancies](http://frontrun.me/revenue/).
+For a longer theoretical background, I recommend [this paper](https://arxiv.org/abs/1911.03380).

 ### Improving Uniswap as an Oracle